pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

     return app
 ```

-Before we create the proper setup of the webserver we want to create the endpoint that will be exposed.
+Before we create the proper setup of the webserver, we want to create the endpoint that will be exposed.
 Endpoints are ultimately functions that are run when a user sends a request to a certain URL, so we can still work with TDD, as the final goal is to have code that produces certain results.

 The problem we have testing an endpoint is that we need the webserver to be up and running when we hit the test URLs.
-This time the webserver is not an external system, that we can mock to test the correct use of its API, but is part of our system, so we need to run it.
-This is what the `pytest-flask` extension provides, in the form of pytest fixtures, in particular the `client` fixture.
+This time, the webserver is not an external system that we can mock to test the correct use of its API, but is part of our system, so we need to run it.
+This is what the `pytest-flask` extension provides, in the form of pytest fixtures, in particular, the `client` fixture.

 This fixture hides a lot of automation, so it might be considered a bit "magic" at a first glance.
 When you install the `pytest-flask` extension the fixture is available automatically, so you don't need to import it.
 Moreover, it tries to access another fixture named `app` that you have to define.
 This is thus the first thing to do.